 What to expect

-There is orgainised parking at Praia de Odeceixe and plenty of informal parking at Praia de Adegras.
+There is a car park Praia de Odeceixe and plenty of informal parking at Praia de Adegras.
 There are restaurants and WC available near Praia de Odeciexe and both beaches have lifeguards on duty during the summer season.
 If you’d like to spend a night or two here check out the various accommodation options

 A world class surf spot, but the beach at Arrifana is smaller then the others mentioned here at just half a mile long.
 There is a delicious fresh- off- the- boat seafood restaurant at the bottom of the access road that winds down to the beach, Restaurante da Praia.
 The house speciality is Polvo Suado, octopus stewed with sweet potato and you can enjoy beautiful views of the Vincentine Coast.